memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

 Face recognition is a broad problem of identifying or verifying people in photographs and videos, a process comprised of detection, alignment, feature extraction, and a recognition task
 It has 4 steps which are :
 1. **Face Detection**: Look at the picture and find a face in it.
-2. **Data Gathering**: Extract unique characteristics of Kirill’s face that it can use to differentiate him from another person, like eyes, mouth, nose, etc.
+2. **Data Gathering**: Extract unique characteristics of student’s face that it can use to differentiate him from another person, like eyes, mouth, nose, etc.
 3. **Data Comparison**: Despite variations in light or expression, it will compare those unique features to all the features of all the people you know.
-4. **Face Recognition:** It will determine “Hey, that’s my boy ”
+4. **Face Recognition:** It will determine “Hey, that’s my student ”

 ***
 ## TECHONLOGY USED